 My research interests focus on the development and application of Bayesian methods.
-In particular, I work on Bayesian nonparametrics and Bayesian model selection.
+In particular, I work on problems involving interim analysis and stopping rules, incorporating informative priors, and model selection.
 I am also interested in foundational issues such as decision theory and the philosophical roots of statistical methods.
 My background in cognitive sciences and biostatistics makes these two of my preferred areas for applied collaboration.

 George Box famously said, "All models are wrong, but some are useful."
 Model selection determines which among a collection of candidate models are most useful for a particular scientific task (e.g. hypothesis generation, prediction).
 Research on Bayesian model selection takes many forms, from the analysis of Bayesian model selection criteria to the careful use of informative prior distributions to learn more about posterior probabilities for various models.